Track and Field Athlete Raven Saunders Accepts Sanction for Second Anti-Doping Rule Violation

 test history and results

-Alexander Shabliy has accepted a six-month sanction for a violation of the Professional Fighters League (PFL) Anti-Doping Policy.
+Karl Moore has accepted the maximum one-year sanction for a violation of the Professional Fighters League Anti-Doping Policy.

-Aaron Waldon, an athlete in the sport of boxing, has accepted a three-year period of ineligibility for an anti-doping rule violation.
+Ricky Kim, an athlete in the sport of para judo, has accepted a two-year period of ineligibility for an anti-doping rule violation.

-James Carter Jr., an athlete in the sport of track and field, has accepted a one-month period of ineligibility for an anti-doping rule violation.
+Tiffany Hoffner, an athlete in the sport of weightlifting, has accepted a two-year period of ineligibility for an anti-doping rule violation.